 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 I can’t argue, by far the best way to learn Spanish for adults is to throw yourself into a country that speaks it.
-Right now though, that’s not possible for most of us, and as parts of the world head BACK into lockdown (ya gotta be kiddin’ me, Boris?), lots of us can’t even throw ourselves into a shopping centre.
+However, that’s just not possible for many Spanish-learners around the globe, and as parts of the world head into recession, lots of us can’t even throw ourselves into a shopping centre.

 How I tried to learn Spanish before travelling to Latin America

-Well, I spent around a year getting through all the ways to learn Spanish for adults that I’ll list later in this post, as well as trying my best to speak with Andy for all of 3 minutes before breaking back into English to ask what the hell he’d said, and going to a one-week intensive Spanish course in Madrid – twice.
+Well, I spent around a year getting through all the best ways to learn Spanish for adults that I’ll list later in this post, as well as trying my best to speak with Andy for all of 3 minutes before breaking back into English to ask what the hell he’d said, and going to a one-week intensive Spanish course in Madrid – twice.

-I won’t lie, I put in a lot of work to be prepared to travel around Spanish-speaking countries and felt proud of the level I got to, but when I finally got to South America, my confidence was shattered as I realised the reality of trying to converse with natives with a Uruguayan accent.
+I won’t lie, I put in a lot of work to be prepared to travel around Spanish-speaking countries and felt proud of the level if Spanish-learning I got to, but when I finally arrived in South America, my confidence was shattered as I realised the reality of trying to converse with natives, especially natives with a Uruguayan accent.

-After 2 years in Latin America, I’d say I was up to a CEFR level B2 in Spanish (though much higher in reading comprehension) and could read Portuguese with decent understanding.
-It might not sound like a lot, but as someone who sometimes struggles to communicate in her native language, I was pretty chuffed with myself.
+After 2 years in Latin America, I’d say I was up to a CEFR level B2 in Spanish (though at least a C1 in reading comprehension, as is often the way) and could read and listen to Portuguese with decent understanding.
+When I then went to Valencia in 2021 to do a one-week brush-up Spanish school, they placed me comfortably in a C1 class.

 So if it took that long to really pick up, was the language learning prep at home even worth it?
 Believe it or not, yes.
-I know that if I had arrived in Uruguay with zero Spanish skills, absolutely everything would have gone over my head, and I would have given up (let’s call it gifted child syndrome).
+I know that if I had arrived in Uruguay with zero Spanish language skills, absolutely everything would have gone over my head, and I would have given up (let’s call it gifted child syndrome).

-If you’re hoping to eventually get to a language school in Latin America, I think you’ll get more out of a course if you’re up to level A2 so can do conversational exercises than if you’re using a school to teach you the very basics, like ‘I am 24 years old’ by rote.
+If you’re hoping to eventually get to a Spanish language school in Latin America, I think you’ll get more out of a course if you’re up to level A2 so can do conversational exercises than if you’re using a school to teach you the very basics, like ‘I am 24 years old’ by rote.
 That’s certainly been my experience in learning Spanish as an adult, anyway.

 How much time is needed to learn Spanish for adults?